uvaai/ml1/_schedules/1 Fall 2023/index.md

 Searching for solutions to (parts of) the assigments online is obviously not permitted.
-This explicitly also includes asking ChatGPT or other large language models to write the code for you, which is consider plagarism just as much as copying a solution written by another human.
+This explicitly also includes asking ChatGPT or other large language models to write the code for you, which is consider plagiarism just as much as copying a solution written by another human.

 What is permitted though, is searching for explanations on how to use certain